 The Foundation is subject to interest rate risks due to its holdings in bond funds and currency rate risks related to certain global equity and multi-strategy fund holdings which are exposed to foreign currency fluctuations.

 The Foundation manages its investment portfolio to earn investment income and invests according to its investment policy approved by the Board.

-There has been no change to the financials risk exposures outlined above from 2019 other than the pervasive impact of COVID 19 as described in note 15.
+There has been no change to the financial risk exposures outlined above from 2020.

 14. Disclosure of remuneration: